-- a.
+a.
 The Company purchases inventories from Tosoh and Mitsubishi based on agreed commercial terms and conditions.
-Total purchases from Tosoh amounted to ₱181.58 million as of March 31, 2023 and ₱600.49 million as of December 31, 2022.
-Total purchases from Mitsubishi amounted to ₱116.01 million as of March 31, 2023 and ₱408.43 million as of December 31, 2022. - b.
-The Company has a 10-year lease agreement with MPI which was renewed starting January 1, 2020.
+Total purchases from Tosoh amounted to ₱142.65 million as of

+March 31, 2024 and ₱322.17 million as of December 31, 2023.
+Total purchases from Mitsubishi amounted to ₱88.61 million as of March 31, 2024 and ₱351.42 million as of December 31, 2023.

+- b.
+The Company has a lease agreement with MPI which was renewed starting January 1, 2020.
 The lease is for three years and will automatically renew thereafter unless terminated by both parties.
-Outstanding balances from these transactions amounted to \$\mathbb{P}0.37\$ million liability as of December 31, 2022 (nil on March 31, 2023).
-These intercompany transactions were eliminated upon consolidation.
+On January 1, 2023, the lease was renewed for another three years or until December 31, 2025.
+Outstanding balances from these transactions amounted to ₱2.34 million and ₱1.87 million liability as of March 31, 2024 and December 31, 2023, respectively.
+These intercompany transactions were eliminated upon consolidation. - c.

-c.
 The Company sells finished goods to PRII, a fellow subsidiary of Tosoh Corporation, based on agreed commercial terms and conditions.

-On February 7, 2020, the Company entered into a loan agreement with Philippine Resins Industries, Inc. (PRII) amounting to \$\frac{P}{2}40\$ million for a period of six months, and was extended until April 5, 2021.
+On February 7, 2020, the Company entered into a loan agreement with Philippine Resins Industries, Inc. (PRII) amounting to \clubsuit 240 million for a period of six months, and was extended until April 5, 2021.
 The loan is subject to an interest rate based on the Philippine BVAL Reference Rate Tenor of one month, as published by the Bankers Association of the Philippines, plus 0.50% per year.

-On November 23, 2020, the Company entered into a loan agreement with PRII amounting to ₱160 million for a period of six months or until April 5, 2021, which may be extended upon mutual agreement of both parties.
+On November 23, 2020, the Company entered into a loan agreement with PRII amounting to P160 million for a period of six months or until April 5, 2021, which may be extended upon mutual agreement of both parties.
 The loan is subject to an interest rate based on the Philippine BVAL Reference Rate Tenor of one month, as published by the Bankers Association of the Philippines, plus 0.50% per year.